Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

    - Single-layer PCBs consists of a single layer of conductive material with components and traces on one side.
 [1]
    - They are relatively simple and cost-effective, making them ideal for basic electronic devices.
 [1]
    - Some advantages for the single-layer PCB are the following: they are inexpensive, they can be manufactored faster, and since it is a single layer the designs are easier to produce.
 [1]
-   - Some disadvantages are they operate at a slower speed, and they have less freedom for the layout of the design.
+   - Some disadvantages are they operate at a slower speed, they have less freedom for the layout of the design, and they are larger.
 [2]

 2. Multi-Layer PCB
    - Multi-layer PCBs consists of multiple layers of conductive material, with insulated layers in between with the traces and components on both sides.
 [1]
    - They can accommodate more complex circuit designs, which results in more flexibility for routing traces.
 [1]
    - Since the PCB has multiple layers of conductive material this helps to reduce signal noise and interference between components.
 [1]
-   - Some advantages for the multi-layer PCB are the following: they are inexpensive, they can be manufactured faster, and since it is a single layer the designs are easier to produce.
-[1]
+   - Some advantages for the multi-layer PCB are the following: they have a more compact size, they have improved signal integrity due to being able to place the power and ground planes inbetween components, and they can operate at a faster speed.
+[3]
-   - Some disadvantages are they operate at a slower speed, and they have less freedom for the layout of the design.
-[2]
+   - Some disadvantages are they cost more to produce, they are more complex to design, and they are harder to debug due to the inner layers.
+[3]

 ## Potential Microcontroller Solutions